How to calculate your net worth

 Your net worth is basically the value of everything you own minus everything you owe.
-In slightly more technical terms, net worth is the value of your assets minus your debts or liabilities.
+Here's how to calculate it, what's included and what isn't.

 - Make a list of all your assets.
 Be as thorough as you can.
 As well as obvious assets like your house and car, include shares, other investments, the amount in your transaction and savings accounts, superannuation, businesses, caravans and boats.
 Include the value of each asset in your list and be as accurate as possible with your estimates.